 A life insurance company where managing climate risk and opportunities is a strategic priority; management's remuneration is linked to achieving this.

 Schneider Electric

 Has ambitious targets for the use of renewable energy in production and contributes to significant reductions in electricity consumption for its customers.
+Our position has now been sold, following strong appreciation.

 Ryanair